|1||Grown from $850K in SELF-FUNDED capital to $10.2M in assets (through subsidiaries).|

 Runway & Short/Mid Term Expenses

 NYCE Companies, Inc.'s cash on hand is $0 as of February 2020.
 Over the last three months, revenues have averaged $0/month, cost of goods sold has averaged $0/month, and operational expenses have averaged $0/month, for an average burn rate of $0 per month.
 Our intent is to be profitable in 12 months.

-Our current revenues are from one tenant.
-We only have one tenant right now as we're in the process of constructing a brand-new building.
-Once the construction is complete, we expect to lease out the building around November 2020, at which point we expect (although cannot guarantee) that it'll generate about $140k of income annually.
-That'll be the first brand-new multi-unit property we rent out.
+Our current revenues are from our affiliate company’s one tenant.
+The affiliate company only has one tenant right now as it is in the process of constructing a brand-new building.
+Once the construction is complete, it expects to lease out the building around November 2020, at which point we expect (although cannot guarantee) that it'll generate about $140k of income annually.
+That'll be the first brand-new multi-unit property the affiliate company rents out.
 We also plan to develop and rent out another property by Summer 2021.
 That property is approximately 4x the size of our under-construction building, so we estimate it'll generate a lot more revenue.
-Our costs to rent out are about 20% of the revenue.
+The affiliate company’s costs to rent out are about 20% of the revenue.

 Investing in real estate involves risks including the potential loss of principal.
 A real estate portfolio is subject to risks similar to those associated with the direct ownership of real estate, as the investments are sensitive to factors such as changes to real estate values and property taxes, interest rates, cash flow of underlying real estate assets, supply and demand, and the management skill and credit worthiness of the issuer.
 Portfolios concentrated in real estate assets may experience price volatility and other risks associated with non-diversification.